-You interact with a database cluster in Managed Service for ClickHouse in the same way as with a regular database in your local infrastructure.
+You interact with database clusters in Managed Service for ClickHouse the same way you interact with regular databases in your local infrastructure.
 This allows you to manage internal database settings to meet your app's requirements.

-What part of DB management and maintenance is Managed Service for ClickHouse responsible for?
+What part of database management and maintenance is Managed Service for ClickHouse responsible for?

 When creating clusters, Managed Service for ClickHouse allocates resources, installs the DBMS, and creates databases.

 For the created and running databases, Managed Service for ClickHouse automatically creates backups and applies fixes and updates to the DBMS.